jckarter/clay/doc/language-reference.md

     TryStatement -> "try" Block
                     ("catch" "(" (Identifier (":" Type)?) ")" Block)+

 Try statements execute their associated block normally.
-If an exception occurs during the dynamic extent of the try statement, it is tested against the associated catch clauses, and if a matching catch clause is found, the exception is caught and execution resumes inside the matching clause.
+If an exception occurs during the dynamic extent of the try statement, the exception is caught and tested against the try block's associated catch clauses, and if a matching catch clause is found, execution resumes inside the matching clause.
 Catch clauses are matched by declared type, and the thrown exception value is bound as the specified type.
 A catch-all clause can also be declared without a type; the clause will match any exception not caught by a previous catch clause.
+If no catch clause matches the exception, it is rethrown to be caught by an outer scope.

     // Example
     // XXX